-Other income (expense), net was \$11.2 million of expense for the second quarter of 2018 compared to \$2.7 million of expense for the prior-year period, and \$10.0 million of expense for the first half of 2018 compared to \$7.3 million of expense for the prior-year period.
-The increase in expense reflects a foreign-currency loss of \$8.4 million in the second quarter of 2018 resulting from the strengthening of the U.S. dollar against the China yuan and Argentina peso.
-The increase in expense for the first half additionally reflects a non-cash charge of \$7.2 million in the first quarter of 2018 related to the conversion of our then-outstanding convertible notes, offset by a non-cash gain of \$13.6 million on our step acquisitions in the first quarter of 2018, as the fair value of our pre-acquisition interests in these companies exceeded the book value at the time of the acquisitions.
+Other income (expense), net was \$(7.0 million) of expense for the third quarter of 2018 compared to \$(1.2 million) of expense for the prior-year period, and \$(16.9 million) of expense for the first nine months of 2018 compared to \$(8.5 million) of expense for the prior-year period.
+These increases in expense primarily reflect foreign-currency losses resulting from the strengthening of the U.S. dollar against the China yuan and Argentina peso.
+We are taking steps to reduce our exposure in Argentina, including decreasing our intercompany balances in this market.

+The increase in expense for the nine-month period additionally reflects a non-cash charge of \$7.2 million in the first quarter of 2018 related to the conversion of our then-outstanding convertible notes, offset by a non-cash gain of \$13.6 million on our step acquisitions in the first quarter of 2018, as the fair value of our pre-acquisition interests in these companies exceeded the book value at the time of the acquisitions.
 For more information on these items, see Notes 11 and 15 to the consolidated financial statements contained in this report.